codahale/veil/design.md

 (FSO-UF-CMA-SKI is a stronger security notion than FSO-sUF-CMA, where the attacker need not produce a valid secret key for a forgery; FSO-UF-CMA-SKI implies FSO-sUF-CMA.)

-Finally, [Bjørstad and Dent][bjørstad] built on [Abe et al.][abe]'s work on tag-KEMs, demonstrating that adapting Zheng's signcryption scheme for the KEM/DEM construction preserves its security.
+Finally, Bjørstad and Dent [@bjorstad2006] built on Abe et al.'s work on tag-KEMs [@abe2005], demonstrating that adapting Zheng's signcryption scheme for the KEM/DEM construction preserves its security.

 #### Xoodyak's Security

-Xoodyak is a [duplex construction][duplex], which is essentially a cascade of sponge functions.
-Sponge functions are [negligibly distinguishable][sponge] from random oracles in the single-stage setting provided the underlying permutation is random.
-The [Xoodyak spec][xoodyak] claims 128 bits of security for indistinguishability in the multi-user setting.
+Xoodyak [@daemen2020] is a duplex construction [@bertoni2011], which is essentially a cascade of sponge functions.
+Sponge functions are negligibly distinguishable [@bertoni2008] from random oracles in the single-stage setting provided the underlying permutation is random.
+Xoodyak [@daemen2020] claims 128 bits of security for indistinguishability in the multi-user setting.

 #### Combined Security